SammyShaw/SammyShaw.github.io/_posts/2024-10-11-predicting-customer-loyalty.md

 <br>
 # Growth & Next Steps <a name="growth-next-steps"></a>

-While predictive accuracy was relatively high - other modelling approaches could be tested, especially those somewhat similar to Random Forest, for example XGBoost, LightGBM to see if even more accuracy could be gained.
+While predictive accuracy was relatively high, we could continue to search for more predictive power, perhaps by:

+* using other modelling approaches, for example XGBoost, LightGBM,
-We could even look to tune the hyperparameters of the Random Forest, notably regularisation parameters such as tree depth, as well as potentially training on a higher number of Decision Trees in the Random Forest.
+* tuning the hyperparameters of the Random Forest, such as tree depth, as well as potentially training on a higher number of Decision Trees in the Random Forest.

-From a data point of view, further variables could be collected, and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting customer loyalty
+Or, from a data point of view, further variables could be collected, and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting customer loyalty.
+Since we have looked "under the hood" of each of our models and found that *distance_from_store* is the most powerful predictor, more value may be created by getting some more detailed geographic information about customers, as well as where nearby stores are located.